DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

   currentStep: int
   ```

   Step number of current event processed.
-Allow clients to resume an event where it has failed
+Allow clients to resume an event where it has failed.

 - ```py
   isPartiallyProcessed: bool
   ```

   Indicates if the current event processing has already propagated some changes on target.
-Required to allow clients to resume an event where it has failed.
   Must be set to `True` as soon as the slightest modification has been propagated to the target.
   It allows autoremediation to merge events whose `currentStep` is different from 0 but whose previous steps have not modified anything on the target.